husnain92/Challenge/ReadMe.txt

 some of the issues with  AsyncTask , and how to potentially solve them.

 Ans: Asynctask work fine until you rotate screen.
 Screen rotation annoyance for developers because when an app is
 rotated, the entire Activity is destroyed and recreated.
-When the Activity is restarted, your AsyncTask’s reference to the
+When the Activity is restarted, your AsyncTaskâ€™s reference to the
 Activity is invalid, so onPostExecute() will have no effect on the new Activity.
 This can be confusing if you are
 implicitly referencing the current Activity by having AsyncTask as an inner class of the Activity.
 The usual solution to
 this problem is to hold onto a reference to AsyncTask that lasts between configuration changes, which updates the target
 Activity as it restarts.

-Suppose you’ve got a search query that runs in an AsyncTask.
+Suppose youâ€™ve got a search query that runs in an AsyncTask.
 The user may be able to change the search parameters while the
 AsyncTask is running, so you call AsyncTask.cancel() and then fire up a new AsyncTask for the next query.
 This seems to
 work until you check the logs and realize that your AsyncTasks all ran till completion, regardless of whether you called
 cancel() or not.
 There are two simple solutions that cover most situations: Either check AsyncTask.isCancelled() on a